Fixed-Rate Ending Soon?, Secure your Rate Now

 How much can you borrow?

-Most people can expect to borrow around 4.5 times their household income for residential purchases, however, certain professionals and high net worth individuals can sometimes borrow up to 6 times their income.
+Most people can expect to borrow around 4.5 times their household income for residential purchases; however, certain professionals and high-net-worth individuals can sometimes borrow up to 6 times their income.

-You can see how this may work out for you, based on your own annual salary, by using our mortgage affordability calculator:
+You can see how this may work out for you, based on your annual salary, by using our mortgage affordability calculator:

 Mortgage Affordability Calculator